 There are 13 Government technical High Schools / centers running in the TSP Areas in the state, with a total intake of 3684 students.
 All these centers are established exclusively for giving the benefit of technical education at the Pre-SSC stage for the student in tribal areas.
-To remove the deficiency of machinery and equipment and complete the uncompleted building construction works.
-An outlay of Rs.
-766.13 lakhs is provided for the year 2018-19 and expenditure incurred is Rs.
-269.44 lakh.
+To remove the deficiency of machinery and equipment and complete the uncompleted building

-25) URBAN DEVELOPEMENT
+23) URBAN DEVELOPEMENT